-2018 Research Track graduate Dr. Laura Hack (Research Fellow at Stanford University) received a K23 award from NIMH to investigate the effects of dopaminergic treatments for symptoms of anhedonia in patients with depression.
+2018 Research Track Graduate Dr. Laura Hack (Assistant Professor at Stanford University) received a K23 award from NIMH to investigate the effects of dopaminergic treatments for symptoms of anhedonia in patients with depression, as well as a 2024 travel award from the American College of Neuropsychopharmacology.
+Dr. Hack's recent publications include work in Nature Communications (2023), JAMA Network Open (2023), and American Journal of Psychiatry (2024).